BWASP/BWASP/README.md

 # BWASP

-The BoB Web Application Security Project (BWASP) is an open-source, analysis tool to support offensive hackers, attackers.
+The BoB Web Application Security Project (BWASP) is an open-source, analysis tool to support for Web Vulnerability Manual Analysis hackers.

 BWASP supports performing automated analysis and manual analysis.